quincycs/aws-eb-cache/README.md

 - GET /api/values/1 gets cache key '1' and returns the value

 Quick vague instructions :)

 1. Git clone the repo

 2. Install .net core 2.2 SDK

 3. Create ElasticCache - redis cluster

-    a.
-Edit code to use this cluster's endpoint.
+    * Edit code to use this cluster's endpoint.

 4. Load in configuration 'micro-lb'

-    a.
-Create any configuration, and save it.
+    * Create any configuration, and save it.
 Then go into S3 and copy/paste this template and replace everything in the existing configuration file.

 5. Create/verify security group on elasticcache that it's TCP port 6379 is open for the beanstalk's security group.

 6. Create & Upload deployment zip

 7. To tear down, delete the inbound rule created in #5, and then terminate the EB environment & cache cluster.

 ## /scripts